Railroads NAICS 4821

 Industry size & Structure

 - The Association of American Railroads (AAR) classifies rail operators into one of three categories: Class I, regional, and local.
-Seven Class I railroads generate revenue of $74 billion annually.
-Regional and local railroads generate $4.6 billion in revenue.
+Six Class I railroads generate revenue about 96% of industry revenue each year.
+Regional and local railroads account for the rest.

 - Collectively, railroads operate nearly 140,000 miles of track.